Reducing Your Carbon Footprint – Jackshaft Alignment

 Although Lake Erie Steel is running almost 24/7 it was estimated that the cooling tower ran half the year as it is not required in the winter months.
 That equates to 4,380 running hours so a 19 amp drop works out to a little over 10 in energy which would be 78,735 Kilowatt hours saved.
 Using the average of 0.07 cents per KW, a savings of $5,511.44 per year is realized.
 WOW!

 I think Cliff and his crew should be quite pleased with themselves as they look at their success in yet another way.
 They have not only reduced the plant’s overall carbon footprint by reducing energy that relates to 54 metric tons of CO2, or the equivalent of 8.2 cars off the road, but they have also done an excellent job of re-aligning the motor and gearbox which means that, barring unforeseen circumstances, the plant will get the optimum life out of the cooling tower drive.
-I’d say that was a good days work wouldn’t you?
+I’d say that was a good day’s work, wouldn’t you?
+All they have left to do is make sure they are partnered with a brilliant company that specialise in cooling tower water treatment which will ensure they are being as environmentally friendly as possible.
+More information about this can be found at https://www.veoliawatertech.com/en/expertise/applications/cooling-tower-water-treatment.

 One laser detector is mounted on the motor shaft which is outside the cooling tower wall.